Long Sequence Hopfield Memory: s for Sequence Storage

-Traditional Hopfield Networks and Modern Hopfield Networks, as described in Appendix \ref{app:review}, are capable of storing individual memories.
+Traditional Hopfield Networks and MHNs, as described in Appendix \ref{app:review}, are capable of storing individual memories.
 What about storing sequences?

-Assume that we want to store a sequence of $P$ patterns, $\lbrace \bm{\xi}^{1},\ldots,\bm{\xi}^{\mu}\rbrace$, where $\xi_j^\mu \in \{\pm 1\}$ is the $j^{th}$ neuron of the $\mu^{th}$ pattern and the network will transition from pattern $\bm{\xi}^\mu$ to $\bm{\xi}^{\mu+1}$.
+Assume that we want to store a sequence of $P$ patterns, $\bm{\xi}^{1} \to \bm{\xi}^{2} \to \cdots \to \bm{\xi}^{P}$, where $\xi_j^\mu \in \{\pm 1\}$ is the $j^{th}$ neuron of the $\mu^{th}$ pattern and the network will transition from pattern $\bm{\xi}^\mu$ to $\bm{\xi}^{\mu+1}$.
 Let $N$ be the number of neurons in the network and $\mathbf{S}(t)\in \lbrace -1, +1\rbrace ^N$ be the state of the network at time $t$.
-We want to design a network with dynamics such that when the network is initialized in pattern $\xi^1$, it will traverse the entire sequence\footnote{For convenience, we impose periodic boundary conditions and define $\bm{\xi}_i^{P+1} \equiv \bm{\xi}_i^{1}$.
-Boundary terms have a sub-leading contribution to the crosstalk, and so a model without periodic boundary conditions will have the same scaling of capacity.}.
-We define a network, \SeqNet, which follows a discrete-time synchronous update rule\footnote{One can also consider an asynchronous update rule in which a single neuron is updated at each timestep \cite{hopfield1982neural,hertz2018introduction}.}:
+We want to design a network with dynamics such that when the network is initialized in pattern $\bm{\xi}^1$, it will traverse the entire sequence.\footnote{We impose periodic boundary conditions and define $\bm{\xi}^{P+1} \equiv \bm{\xi}^{1}$.
+Boundary terms have a sub-leading contribution to the crosstalk, so a model with open boundary conditions will have the same scaling of capacity.} We define a network, \SeqNet, which follows a discrete-time synchronous update rule\footnote{One can also consider an asynchronous update rule in which one neuron is updated at a time \cite{hopfield1982neural,hertz2018introduction}.}:

 where $\mathbf{S}(t+1) = T_{SN}(\mathbf{S})$ and $J_{ij} = \frac{1}{N} \sum_{\mu=1}^P \xi_i^{\mu+1} \xi_j^{\mu}$ is an asymmetric matrix connecting pattern $\xi^{\mu}$ to $\xi^{\mu+1}$.
 Note that we are excluding self-interaction terms $i=j$.
-We rewrite the dynamics in terms of $m_i^{\mu}$, the overlap of the network state $\mathbf{S}$ with pattern $\bm{\xi}^\mu$.
+We also rewrote the dynamics in terms of $m_i^{\mu}$, the overlap of the network state $\mathbf{S}$ with pattern $\bm{\xi}^\mu$.
 When the network is aligned most closely with pattern $\xi^\mu$, the overlap $m^\mu_i$ is the largest contribution in the sum and pushes the network to pattern $\xi^{\mu+1}$.
 When multiple patterns have similar overlaps, meaning they are correlated, then there will be low signal-to-noise ratio.
 This correlation between patterns limits the capacity of the network, limiting the \SeqNet's capacity to scale linearly relative to network size.

-To overcome the capacity limitations of the \SeqNet, we use inspiration from Dense Associative Memories to define the \DenseNet\ update rule:
+To overcome the capacity limitations of the \SeqNet, we use inspiration from Dense Associative Memories \cite{krotov2016dense} to define the \DenseNet\ update rule:

 where $f$ is a nonlinear monotonically increasing interaction function.
 Similar to MHNs, $f$ reduces the crosstalk between patterns and, as we will analyze in detail, leads to improved capacity.
 Figure \ref{fig:PAHN_overlaps} demonstrates this improvement for $f(x) = x^2$.